BLCM/BLCMods/Borderlands 2 mods/theNocturni/GrenadeResistance/readme.md

 	v2-2017/06/25

-	removed Warden, the Constructor from 1340 quest, and Jack's grenade resistance
+	-removed Warden, the Constructor from 1340 quest, and Jack's grenade resistance -added Filter Tool support